Second law of thermodynamics: History

-The first theory of the conversion of heat into mechanical work is due to Nicolas Léonard Sadi Carnot in 1824.
+The first theory of the conversion of heat into mechanical work is due to Sadi Carnot in 1824.
 He was the first to realize correctly that the efficiency of this conversion depends on the difference of temperature between an engine and its surroundings.

 Recognizing the significance of James Prescott Joule's work on the conservation of energy, Rudolf Clausius was the first to formulate the second law during 1850, in this form: heat does not flow spontaneously from cold to hot bodies.
 While common knowledge now, this was contrary to the caloric theory of heat popular at the time, which considered heat as a fluid.
 From there he was able to infer the principle of Sadi Carnot and the definition of entropy (1865).

-Established during the 19th century, the Kelvin-Planck statement of the Second Law says, "It is impossible for any device that operates on a cycle to receive heat from a single reservoir and produce a net amount of work."
-This was shown to be equivalent to the statement of Clausius.
+Established during the 19th century, the Kelvin–Planck statement of the second law says, "It is impossible for any device that operates on a cycle to receive heat from a single reservoir and produce a net amount of work."
+This statement was shown to be equivalent to the statement of Clausius.

-The ergodic hypothesis is also important for the Boltzmann approach.
+The ergodic hypothesis is also important for Ludwig Boltzmann's approach.
 It says that, over long periods of time, the time spent in some region of the phase space of microstates with the same energy is proportional to the volume of this region, i.e. that all accessible microstates are equally probable over a long period of time.
 Equivalently, it says that time average and average over the statistical ensemble are the same.

 There is a traditional doctrine, starting with Clausius, that entropy can be understood in terms of molecular 'disorder' within a macroscopic system.
 This doctrine is obsolescent.

 Account given by Clausius

 In 1865, the German physicist Rudolf Clausius stated what he called the "second fundamental theorem in the mechanical theory of heat" in the following form:

 where Q is heat, T is temperature and N is the "equivalence-value" of all uncompensated transformations involved in a cyclical process.
 Later, in 1865, Clausius would come to define "equivalence-value" as entropy.
 On the heels of this definition, that same year, the most famous version of the second law was read in a presentation at the Philosophical Society of Zurich on April 24, in which, in the end of his presentation, Clausius concludes:

-The entropy of the universe tends to a maximum.

 This statement is the best-known phrasing of the second law.
 Because of the looseness of its language, e.g. universe, as well as lack of specific conditions, e.g. open, closed, or isolated, many people take this simple statement to mean that the second law of thermodynamics applies virtually to every subject imaginable.
 This is not true; this statement is only a simplified version of a more extended and precise description.

 In terms of time variation, the mathematical statement of the second law for an isolated system undergoing an arbitrary transformation is: